saralozano21/Project_Surgery_Robotics/Documentation/LabSession3&4_SurgeryRobotic_Project_Improvements.md

 The proposed tasks for this first session are:
 - Connect properly the Hardware setup
-- Save the ESP32 InitialPrograms for the 3 ESP32 modules using th VScode Arduino Community Edition.
+- Save the ESP32 custom Programs for the 3 ESP32 modules using PlatformIO.
 Take care about the proper IP address of each module and PC.
 - Run the InitSurgeryRobotic_students.rdk file in the roboDK program to visualize the UR5e robot arm and the Endowrist tool.
 - Test the system performances described above
-- Try to perform a suture process in simulation according to the following video:
+- Try to perform again the suture process in simulation according to the following video:
 [![suture process in simulation](Images/Session1/training.png)](https://youtu.be/1t3-Ggcp_Hg?feature=shared)

 Show and explain the system performances to your teacher.